 IC thermal management introduction.
 This relates to the heat transfer problems encountered by an electrical engineer in semiconductor design.

 Figure 1: FLIR image of two houses showing energy loss.
 Colors towards red on the scale indicate warmer surfaces and more energy loss.
 The basic principle behind thermal insulation is simple to understand.
 The harder it is for heat to travel through a material, the better insulator that material will make.
 In this blog, I’m going to take a look at how that effectiveness is quantified, after a brief review of the three methods of heat transfer.
 The building and construction industry use a ratio called the R-factor to indicate how well a building material can insulate a space.
 Also called the thermal insulance or thermal resistance, a higher R-value indicates a more effective insulator.
-Heat Transfer Methods There [...]
+Heat Transfer Methods There are [...]

 Professor Avram Bar-Cohen, 2014 IEEE CPMT Field Award Winner, is leader in heat sink, heat transfer, and thermal management.